 One common method for connecting the camera via USB is to build an adapter using a Palm M100 sync cable.
 For this project, I decided to solder a USB connection directly into the camera.
 I didn’t have a similar Palm sync cable and also didn’t want to have to carry a special cable with me (though I did end up with a special cable because of the USB connector I chose to use).

-2 thoughts on “CVS Digital Camcorder USB Mod
+2 responses to “CVS Digital Camcorder USB Mod”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.